How To Plan A Trip To Bhutan: 8 Easy Bhutan Travel Tips! | Druk Asia

 Some things to take note of if you're seriously considering this option: while some families have modern facilities, not all families have electricity or a hot shower - they may have to boil the water using firewood.
 What they lack in facilities however, they'll more than make up for with unparalleled hospitality.

-In Bhutan, much of your time will be spent in the car travelling from valley to valley and destination to destination.
-After driving through this beautiful country and possibly experiencing a homestay with a local family, consider ending your trip with a pampering, luxurious stay in a 5-star accommodation such as Uma Paro (where actors Tony Leung and Carina Lau got married) with their complimentary yoga sessions overlooking the charming Paro valley.
+In Bhutan, much of your time will be spent in the car traveling from valley to valley and destination to destination.
+After driving through this beautiful country and possibly experiencing a homestay with a local family, consider ending your trip with a pampering, stay in a 5-star accommodation such as Uma Paro with their complimentary yoga sessions overlooking the charming Paro valley.
 Choose from their range of other holistic wellness programmes such as guided meditation, ayurvedic therapies or pampering massages.

 Luxury hotels include: